 Belgium cannot issue diplomatic passports to Palestinians for UN assembly

 Belgium cannot issue diplomatic passports to Palestinian politicians and diplomats to enable their participation in the United Nations General Assembly in New York.
-The 2014 Consular Code does not allow for this, the ministry of foreign affairs has confirmed in response to a proposal from the Belgian-Palestinian Association (ABP).
+The 2014 Consular Code does not allow this, the Foreign ministry has confirmed in response to a proposal from the Belgian-Palestinian Association.

 "The Consular Code of 2014 no longer permits Belgium to issue diplomatic passports to non-Belgians.
-A Belgian diplomatic passport is reserved for Belgians who represent Belgium, a community, or a region, or who hold a high-ranking political or diplomatic position," the ministry of foreign affairs explained.
+A Belgian diplomatic passport is reserved for Belgians who represent Belgium, a community, or a region, or who hold a high-ranking political or diplomatic position," a spokesperson for the Foreign ministry said.

 Foreign minister Maxime Prévot described the US decision as "unjust and counterproductive" at the end of August, at a time when several countries, led by France and Saudi Arabia, are seeking to revive the two-state solution.
 A conference on the subject is being organised on the sidelines of the General Assembly.

-UN General Assembly Hall, New York. ©BIANCA OTERO /ZUMA PRESS WIRE)
+UN General Assembly Hall, New York © PHOTO BIANCA OTERO / ZUMA PRESS WIRE

 Related news